cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 instead of a concrete enum variant.

-This `TestHost` trait should be responsible for generating blocks, headers, client and consensus states specific to that host environment.
+This `TestHost` trait should be responsible for generating blocks, headers, client, and consensus states specific to that host environment.

 ```rs
 /// TestHost is a trait that defines the interface for a host blockchain.